DictumMortuum/cleric/index.md

 # the healer's dilemma

-Among the roleplaying groups that I have encountered, there are some people that view the cleric as a dedicated healbot.
+Among the roleplaying groups that I have encountered, there are some people that view the cleric as a dedicated heal bot.
 Even though I am not a fan of MMORPGs, I think that this is the source of this opinion, that the character who heals should only do that and little else.

-However, MMOs and tabletop games are foundamentaly different.
+However, MMOs and tabletop games are fundamentally different.
 In D&D, full casters are among the best classes due to their utility.
 The cleric's role is that of the support - do anything in your power to buff your teammates and debuff your enemies.

 I am not suggesting that you shouldn't be healing people - you should pick up the healer's role, since you do have access to all the healing spells - cure wounds, healing word, mass cure wounds, mass healing word, heal; what I'm saying is **do not reduce your combat role to those 5 spells**.
 You do have others, which are powerful.

 This is the healer's dilemma - do you spend your action casting a powerful spell that will hinder your enemies, or do you save an ally from dying?
-Thankfully, in 5th edition, being at 0 hit points doesn't mean that you're immediately dead, so if an ally's down, he can wait one round if he's not fired upon, or two if he succeeds on the death saving throw.
+Thankfully, in 5th edition, being at 0 hit points doesn't mean that you're immediately dead, so if an ally is down, he can wait one round if he's not fired upon, or two if he succeeds on the death saving throw.

 Remember that the combat ends when your enemies are all dead or fleeing.
 Each action that you take against your enemies is one action closer to the end of the battle.
 The fighting ability of your allies is the same whether they have 10 or 100 hit points remaining.